air5551/Repair-guide/Docs/Truenas.md

 How to disable secureboot on (Laptop/Desktop)
 ```

-If your using a desktop search the hardware maker's logo, Like the HP logo on boot
+If your using a desktop search the motherboard maker (etc. Acer, Asrock, Asus)
+their logo should always display when you boot the device

 </details>